 This is also often the moment you are given the opportunity to claim your welcome bonus.
 You can do this by typing in a bonus code when prompted, which will unlock your bonus once you have signed up.

 The type of welcome bonus available varies with each sports betting site, but it’s common to receive either a free bet or a boost on your first deposit.
 It’s nice to remove the element of risk from your first bet.
-If you are totally new to betting on curling, a free bet is also a perfect way to test the waters.
+If you are totally new to curling bets online, a free bet is also a perfect way to test the waters.

-Remember that if you sign up to one of our SuperLenny recommended sites, you will always be eligible for the best possible welcome bonus.
+Remember that if you sign up to one of our SuperLenny recommended online casino betting sites, you will always be eligible for the best possible welcome bonus.

 The best sports betting site make depositing money fast and easy, and offer lots of different banking options for Canadian players.
-Depositing money into your sports betting site is just like making any other kind of online payment.
+Depositing money into your sports betting site is just like making any other kind of online payment methods.

-Usually getting money into your account only takes a couple of minutes.
+Usually getting money into your account to make curling bets online only takes a couple of minutes.
 You can expect the site to make it really easy, no matter what banking method you prefer.
+Of course, tcs apply.

-For most banking methods, sports betting sites won’t charge you for making a deposit and your money is usually available to bet with instantly.
+For most banking methods, sports betting sites like Sports Interaction or Spin Sports won’t charge you for making a deposit and your money is usually available to bet with instantly.

-Some of the most common banking methods are below:
+Some of the most common payment methods at online casinos are below:

 Withdrawing funds is generally quite similar to depositing, although it sometimes takes a little longer.
 It’s common for sports betting sites to have fewer options for withdrawing money, but you can still expect to find some or all of the ones above.